manosec/server-sent-events/README.md

 This app sent the random couple of numbers as data to the react frontend.

 ### Fact:
-OpenAI APIs uses server-sent-events to stream the model response in a streaming fashion.
+OpenAI APIs uses server-sent-events to output the model response in a streaming fashion.

 # Reference
 https://medium.com/@imanshurathore/server-sent-events-in-react-30021f9ffc4a